Wondering which synthetic chemicals to avoid in your cosmetics and personal care products? It’s a little tricky to figure out.

 Ditch It: Found in makeup, body washes, deodorants, shampoos, moisturisers and facial cleansers.

 2. SYNTHETIC COLOUR If you take a look at a product label and notice FD&C or D&C, they represent artificial colours.
 F, representing food and D&C, representing drugs and cosmetics.
 These letters precede a colour and number (D&C Red 27 or FD&C blue 1).
 Synthetic colours are derived from petroleum or coal tar sources, are suspected human carcinogens, skin irritants and are linked to ADHD in children.
-The European Union has banned them.
+The European Union has banned them in food.

 Ditch It: Found in makeup (especially lipstick, eye shadows and other high pigment products), colourful personal care products, processed food and confectionary.

 3. FRAGRANCE/PARFUME Loophole alert: this term was created to protect a company’s proprietary formula.
 This particular category is scary.
 Hundreds of toxic chemicals can be hidden in this one, seemingly harmless, term.
-As the consumer, the ownness is on you to be aware.
+As the consumer, it is on you to be aware.
 J & J (a family company) isn’t going to explain this on the back of their baby wash.
 According to the Environmental Working Group (EWG) Skin Deep Database, fragrance is associated with allergies, dermatitis, respiratory distress and potential effects on the reproductive system.
 Beware the term “natural fragrance”, which is not really any better.

 Ditch It: Found in perfume/cologne, deodorant, hair products, body wash, moisturiser, baby products, air fresheners, and scented candles/melts/diffusers.
 Basically found in anything that isn’t scented entirely with real essential oils.